 5.2 Intimate care can be provided by a male or female member of our staff and can include feeding, washing, dressing, toileting and nappy changing.

 5.3 The Nursery is committed to the identification of and provision for children with Special Educational Needs.
 We believe that the potential of every child in our care is maximised, irrespective of ability, disability, race, gender and social background and to enable equal access to the curriculum in an environment where every child is valued and respected.
 Parents and carers must ensure we have all the relevant information regarding special needs to enable us to appropriately care for your child.

-5.5 All Nursery meals are prepared on site with consideration to provide a well balanced diet.
+5.5 All Nursery meals are prepared by our chefs in the nursery kitchen with consideration to provide a well-balanced diet.
 Vegetarians and special dietary requirements are catered for.
 A copy of the weekly menu is displayed on the notice board/door.
 Please ensure you keep us notified about your child’s dietary needs and preferences.

 5.6 We reserve the right to administer basic first aid and treatment when necessary.
 Parents will be informed of all accidents and will be required to sign an accident form.
 For accidents of a more serious nature, involving hospital treatment, all attempts will be made by Nursery to contact the parents but failing this, we are hereby authorised to act on behalf of parents to consent to necessary treatment from a suitably qualified medical source.
 We will administer prescribed medicines if parents complete a ‘Medicine Consent’ form; however, the first dose of medicine must be given at home and parents must take all medicines home at the end of each day unless otherwise agreed.